Paul Berne Burow is a social and environmental scientist at Stanford University

 Landscapes are being reshaped by land use practices and climate change.
 These changes have profound impacts on the well-being and livelihoods of Indigenous and rural communities.
 I am interested in how people experience social belonging and navigate place-making under conditions of social and ecological change.
 In my collaborations with Indigenous communities, I examine how climate and land use change are affecting traditional foods and important cultural practices on ancestral homelands.
-I also study environmental governance and how rural communities, Indigenous nations, and federal government agencies interact over contentious land management issues.
+I also study environmental governance and how rural communities, Indigenous nations, and federal government agencies interact over land management issues.
 My work informs cutting-edge public lands policy and practice for diverse rural communities with strong cultural ties to landscapes across North America.

 My research is funded through external grants from the U.S. Department of Agriculture, Wenner-Gren Foundation, National Science Foundation, Yale University, and University of California.